nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **`Main`** (consisting of
 classes [`Main`](https://github.com/AY2425S1-CS2103T-T15-1/tp/blob/master/src/main/java/seedu/address/Main.java)
 and [`MainApp`](https://github.com/AY2425S1-CS2103T-T15-1/tp/blob/master/src/main/java/seedu/address/MainApp.java)) is
-in charge of the app launch and shut down.
+in charge of the application launch and shut down.

-* At app launch, it initializes the other components in the correct sequence, and connects them up with each other.
+* At application launch, it initializes the other components in the correct sequence, and connects them up with each other.
 * At shut down, it shuts down the other components and invokes cleanup methods where necessary.

 The bulk of the app's work is done by the following four components:

 * [**`UI`**](#ui-component): The UI of the App.
 * [**`Logic`**](#logic-component): The command executor.
-* [**`Model`**](#model-component): Holds the data of the App in memory.
+* [**`Model`**](#model-component): Holds the data of the application in memory.
 * [**`Storage`**](#storage-component): Reads data from, and writes data to, the hard disk.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.